• Home

 ————

-The 4th and 5th laws take place in the world (reflecting the first three laws of sin, guilt and fear in all our worldly relationships):
+The 4th and 5th laws take place in the world (reflecting the first three laws of sin, guilt and fear in the mind… into all our worldly relationships):

 4) “This seeming law is the belief you have what you have taken.”

-Special hates: In a savage world the kind cannot be kind.
+Special hate relationships: In a savage world the kind cannot be kind.
 They must take or else be taken from, by others who are worse than themselves.
 The Course calls these our special hate relationships.

 5) “The final principle…holds there is a substitute for love (as crazy as it sounds, the Course calls this substitute: Fear!).”

 Ken Wapnick calls this substitute for love, not our true innocence as one Son of God, but the special innocence, special love or attention, that we as egos desperately need to sustain our individual made-up selves.
 To get this recognition of special innocence from others, we must cannibalize others to demand and ‘devour’ their time, energy, and regard.
-This process takes the forms of manipulation, control, threat, and compromise.
+This process takes the form of the phony face of innocence … through manipulation, control, threat, and compromise.

 —————